ans-group/docs.ukfast.co.uk/source/fastdrive/browsingforfiles.md

 If the file or folder that you are looking for doesn't appear whilst you are searching, hit the __enter__ key to perform a full search.
 This will perform a search on all the files and folders that you have permission to and will bring up anything that matches your search.

 ![Image207](files/Image207.png)

+If you have the relevant permissions on your account, you will be able to see other users' files.
+In order to narrow this down to a particular user, enter the user's email address in the __Created By__ field.
+Your search results can also be narrowed down to a particular date and you can also narrow the results down to a particular type of content, whether that be a file or a folder.
+Finally, if you know the whereabouts of the file or folder that you are looking at, you can also state this.